DevExpress-Examples/obsolete-xaf-how-to-generate-a-sequential-and-user-friendly-identifier-field-within-an-xpo-business/Readme.md

 1. Add a new business class to your platform-agnostic module.

 2. In the `OnSaving` method, call the static `DevExpress.Persistent.BaseImpl.DistributedIdGeneratorHelper.Generate` method.
+For example: [TestUserFriendlyCodeObject](CS/SequentalGenerator/SequentalGenerator.Module/BusinessObjects/TestUserFriendlyCodeObject.cs)

    Depending on your business requirements, you can implement a readonly persistent or editable property where the generated value will be stored.
 You can also perform various checks before you generate the next sequence, such as: